Erie County, Ohio: Government and politics

-Patrick Shenigo (R) is the Chairman of the Erie County Commission, the highest elected position in the county.
+Patrick Shenigo is the Chairman of the Erie County Commission, the highest elected position in the county.

-From 1992 to 2012, Erie County had been reliably Democratic.
+From 1992 to 2012, Erie County consistently voted Democratic.
 In 2016, however, it swung from a 12.3% margin for Barack Obama to a 9.5% margin for Donald Trump, tracking with Trump's unexpectedly strong showing in the Rust Belt.
+Trump further increased his margin of victory to 11.5% in 2020.
+In 2024, Trump won the highest percentage of the vote in the county since 1984.